Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Looking for the “ideal” candidate takes a lot of time.
 There are likely to be lots of starts and stops; interviews cancelled; offers not accepted.

 And make no mistake – taking too long to hire for an open role can be costly to your business.
 It puts pressure on the rest of your team, it creates gaps in how your team executes.
-And when those gaps impact your company’s customers, it can create dips in customer satisfaction if not revenues.
+And when those gaps impact your company’s customers, it can impact revenues.

 A decision to hire candidates with potential rather than a candidate with here and now skills allows you to move faster.
 Not only are there more candidates to choose from, but the candidates themselves are more open to your reach outs.
 Many are just like you in that they’ve been overlooked by employers looking for the “ideal” and will appreciate an employer willing to “give them a chance”.